I always get asked about how hard it is to travel in Japan as an English speaker.

 Toilet = Toire

-If you’re heading to Japan soon, I’ve also created a useful phrase guide that you can download and print to take with you.
+If you’re heading to Japan soon, I’ve also created a survival phrase guide that you can download and print to take with you.
 While this guide doesn’t have all the phrases (you might need a dictionary if you want that!) what it does have is the most useful ones that you will need when in Japan.

 Click the image below to download: